-To measure the deduplication ratio and elapsed time from Symantec Backup Exec 2010, we created a backup job, targeted our folder containing 50 GB of files on the Dell PowerEdge R710, selected the deduplication storage folder as the destination, and selected the option to allow the remote agent to have direct access to the media server.
+To measure the deduplication ratio and elapsed time from Symantec Backup Exec 2010, we created a backup job, targeted our specific 20GB database on the Dell PowerEdge R710 running SQL Server 2008, selected the deduplication storage folder as the destination, and selected the option to allow the remote agent to have direct access to the media server.
 We then executed this same backup job between workload iterations to gather the deduplication, job rate, and elapsed time statistics.
-As a comparison point, we also created an additional backup job, using a backup-to-disk destination instead with no deduplication.
-For more details on this process and the results, see the Test methodology section and the Test results section.
+As a comparison point, we also created an additional backup job, using a backup to disk destination instead with no deduplication.
+For more details on this process and the results, see the Methodology section and the Test results section.